Wittamer & Co: History

 For the wedding of Lady Mathilde d'Udekem d'Acoz to Philippe, Crown Prince of Belgium in December 1999, Wittamer received the honour to create the dessert.
 The king himself chose the type of cake.
 Because of the excellence of the product, Wittamer subsequently received a royal warrant of appointment to the Belgian court.

+It has been a supplier to the Royal Court since 2000.
+The shop was fully refurbished in 2022.

 The original Wittamer café is still located on 6 Place du Grand Sablon.
 A larger shop on 12 was opened down the same row which offers a wider choice and variety of chocolates and Belgian pralines.